 Enter car line from Buchanan Boulevard and continue straight toward the church.
-Turn right into the first entrance of the small lot near the Preplayground. should stop in front of the PreK doors and allow teachers to assist students exit the vehicle. to Students will then enter the classroom with teachers.
+Turn right into the first entrance of the small lot near the Pre-Κ playground.
+Parents should stop in front of the PreK doors and allow teachers to assist students exit the vehicle. to Students will then enter the classroom with teachers.
 After drop-off, exit the parking lot (oneway) and return to the car line to exit onto Buchanan.
-Only Pre-K families may use this lot during morning line (7:30-8:00am).
-After 8:00am, this lot is for student recess.
+Only Pre-K families may use this lot during morning (7:30-8:00am). car line After 8:00am, this lot is for student recess.